Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Material and Methods

 \subsection{Topological vulnerability}

-Several topological measures can be extracted from a network and used to analyze the modeled phenomena or processes - see Costa {\it et al.} (2007).
+Several topological measures can be extracted from a network and used to analyze the modeled phenomena or processes - see \cite{Costa2007}.
 One of these simple and important indexes is the shortest path length $d_{ij}$ between two nodes $i$ and $j$, defined as the smallest number of links from $i$ to $j$, among all the possible paths between $i$ and $j$.
 On the other hand, the efficiency $e_{ij}$ in the communication between nodes $i$ and $j$ can be defined as inversely proportional to shortest path length between them.
 The average efficiency $E$ of the network $G$ is defined as the average of all $e_{ij}$, considering all pairs of nodes.
 The topological vulnerability index of an element $k$ in a network $G$, $V_{k}$, is thus given by

 where $E_{k}^{\star}$ is the efficiency of the network when the element $k$ is inaccessible: all its edges are removed.
-The first paper considering the pointwise vulnerability index was that of Goldshtein {\it et al.} (2004), based on two relevant previous works: Latora \& Marchiori (2001) and Latora \& Marchiori (2004).
+The first paper considering the pointwise vulnerability index was that of \cite{Goldshtein2004}, based on two relevant previous works: \cite{Latora2001, Latora2004}.

-According to Pregnolato {\it et al.} (2016), network models are typically aspatial: the emphasis has been on topological interactions, not on their geography.
+According to \cite{Pregnolato2016}, network models are typically aspatial: the emphasis has been on topological interactions, not on their geography.
 Mode details about space-related properties in Network Science can be found in \cite{Barth2011, Daqing2011}.

-Here, we use the concept and tools of a (geo)graph, a network in a geographical space (Santos {\it et al.}, 2017b).
-Recently, this approach was applied for a mobility network analysis (Santos {\it et al.}, 2019a) and for a rainfall network analysis (Seron {\it et al.}, 2019).
+Here, we use the concept and tools of a (geo)graph, a network in a geographical space.
+Recently, this approach was applied for a mobility network analysis (\cite{Santos2019a}) and for a rainfall network analysis (\cite{Seron2019}).
 In this paper, we represent a set of highways as a network, calculate the topological vulnerability index of its elements and show them on a map.
 We highlight the spacial location of the most vulnerable element, in order to combine this information with the locations most susceptible to either floods or landslides.